dalenewman/Transformalize/README.md

 </pre>

-**Note**: `tfl` detected the schema automatically.
-This is handy, but if you ever want to apply transformations, or create a new field, you must define the fields.
+Transformalize detected the schema automatically.
+This is handy, but if you want to transform a field, or create a new field, you must define the fields.
 You could hand-write them, or run `tfl` in `check` mode like this: